Using Theracharts Alongside Your EHR

 You keep your EHR for everything it's good at.
 You add Theracharts for everything it's not.

-Theracharts has a free Starter plan with unlimited clients and all 89+ assessments.
+Theracharts has a free plan with up to 10 active clients and all 100+ assessments.
 You can try it alongside your existing EHR today without changing anything about your current workflow — just adding a clinical intelligence layer on top.